 If your current monthly household income is less than the Florida median income for a household of your size, you would pass the means test and would be eligible to file a Chapter 7 bankruptcy.

 If your monthly household income is higher than the median income, it doesn’t necessarily mean you are ineligible.
 Rather, the means test would apply a more complicated formula to determine your eligibility based on your disposable income.
 This is done by deducting certain expenses from your current monthly income such as standard living expenses, housing expenses, transportation expenses, child care, school tuition, etc. It’s possible that your deductions could bring you below the median.

-If you are struggling to pay your bills, Chapter 13 offers a way to catch up or “cure” past due payments while simultaneously eliminating a portion or all of your debt.
+If you are struggling to pay your bills, bankruptcy attorneys know that Chapter 13 offers a way to catch up or “cure” past due payments while simultaneously eliminating a portion or all of your debt.

 One of the primary reasons people choose Chapter 13 is to protect secured assets like a home or car, that have more equity than they can protect with their Florida bankruptcy exemptions.